displaydata/view-dc-events/README.md

 A docker compose setup that allows Displaydata customers to ingest Dynamic Central User Events to view and review with a default set of visualisations.

-Events can be ingested directly from a running instance of Dynamic Solution (using Filebeat) or by reading a set of log files exported from a running instance of Dynamic Solution.
+Events can be ingested directly from a running instance of Dynamic Solution (using Filebeat) or by setting up Filebeat locally to send events to these containers.

 User event logs are ingested using logstash and written to an elasticsearch volume that can be backed up and restored.
 These are the primary source of information when it comes to managing, visualizing what the system is doing as well as the basis for alerts and reporting.